astrovm/hosty/README.md

 ## Portability

-The scripts use POSIX shell syntax and portable `awk` expressions.
-They do not depend on Bash, GNU `sed`, GNU `awk`, systemd, or Linux-specific APIs.
+The scripts avoid Bash-specific syntax and GNU-only text-processing behavior.
+They use POSIX shell syntax together with `curl`, `mktemp`, and common Unix utilities available on the supported systems.

-Hosty uses `/etc/hosts`, `/etc/hosty`, `/usr/local/bin`, and the root user's crontab.
-These locations and interfaces are available on the supported Linux, Alpine, macOS, FreeBSD, and OpenBSD systems.
+Hosty uses these conventional paths and interfaces:

+- `/etc/hosts`
+- `/etc/hosty`
+- `/usr/local/bin/hosty`
+- the root user's `crontab`

+CI runs static POSIX-shell checks plus functional smoke tests on Ubuntu, Alpine Linux with BusyBox `ash`, macOS, FreeBSD, and OpenBSD.

 ## Development